Fellowship

 Evening Sessions (C22)

-Monday – We’re not in Kansas Anymore Welcome to Time Out at Aber.
-If this is your first visit or your twenty-first you’re very welcome to join us for chats, snacks and a short devotion as we begin our week together.
+Welcome to Time Out at Aber.
+Whether this is your first visit or your twenty-first, you are very welcome.
+Join us for conversation, refreshments, and a short devotion as we begin the week together.
+No awkward ice breakers, we promise!

 Prime Time: